Blackbird Has Spoken: Part 4

 Gimmler interjected, "Murray, come on, let's keep this on a professional level."
 He turned back to Lockett.
 "Listen, I will put an internal investigation on this immediately and give Dr. Stricklen paid administrative leave until our investigation is complete."

 "Now just a minute, Thomas, I did nothing wrong.
 You know me, you know I'm being falsely accused."

 "It's paid leave, Murray.
 You'll be proven innocent.
 It's standard protocol."

 Elizabeth Strathem interrupted.
 "Mr. Gimmler, Ms. Ludlow's claim is to be taken very seriously, as are the threats to Ms. Hightower.
 The authorities will be called immediately.
 You know very well that's also protocol, and the law."

-Twenty minutes later Dr. Stricklen was escorted out in handcuffs, struggling against the officers and shouting threats to Gimmler, Muriel, and Cloe.
+Twenty minutes later Dr. Stricklen was escorted out in handcuffs, shouting threats to Gimmler, Muriel, and Cloe.

 As the doors to the unit shut, Muriel looked at the remaining group with a sardonic smile.
 "Pop goes the weasel!"